vezzolter/DSA/README.md

   - A cornerstone resource that inspired me to learn DSA.
   - Provides comprehensive coverage of data structures and algorithms as technology.
   - Offers a meticulous analyses, delving into the subtle details and intricate calculations.
+- **"Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People"** — by Aditya Bhargava
+  - Translates complex concepts into simple, accessible explanations.
+- **"Algorithms in C++, Parts 1-4: Fundamentals, Data Structure, Sorting, Searching** — by Robert Sedgewick
+  - Delves deep into core algorithmic concepts, emphasizing their implementation in the C++ programming language.
 - **"Data Structures and Algorithm Analysis in C++""** — by Mark A. Weiss
   - Serves as a great collection of C++ implementation examples along with step-by-step analyses.
 ---